brainbeanapps/ruby-build-environment/README.md

 * Ruby-based apps

+## Versions

+Includes specific version of every minor release.

 ## Notes

-* Does not include Ruby < 2.4, since those depend on `libssl1.0-dev`
+* Does not include Ruby version prior to 2.4, since those depend on `libssl1.0-dev`